economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 **We like:**

-- Clear articulation of organisational power dynamics and decision-making processes[^agentcentrictech].
+- Clear articulation of organisational power dynamics and decision-making processes.
+Agent-centric[^agentcentrictech] technologies.
 - Working with those "on the ground" to understand their needs rather than designing models as an 'architect' of the system.
 - Technological systems which involve humans in their operation to provide flexibility, nuance and room for manoeuvre.
 - Data ownership and individual agency over exposure and sharing.